That Vegan Teacher: Internet career

 In 1995, Diekmeyer composed the nationalistic English-French folk song "Imaginez un Pays/Imagine a Country" and performed at the Unity Rally at the Place du Canada.
 She spoke of her anxiety before her public performance, which she had never done before, and got help from her friends and relatives to write the French lyrics.
 Cheryl Cornacchia of the Montreal Gazette called her "one of the dozens of do-it-yourself artists making a place for themselves in Montreal".
 In 1998, Diekmeyer self-released 500 copies of her debut studio album, "Some Things Can't Wait," and by 1999, Diekmeyer had written 47 songs, mainly about life and women's empowerment.

 Diekmeyer is known for her TikTok and YouTube career of promoting veganism.
 She went viral on TikTok for a song called, "Eating Animals is Wrong, McDonald's", in July 2020.
-Some of Diekmeyer's content has been characterized as racist and homophobic, including the repurposing of the slogan of "I can't breathe" for a song expressing opposition to animal agriculture, as well as arguing that coming out as LGBT is a selfish act as opposed to doing so as vegan.
+Some of Diekmeyer's content has been characterized as racist and homophobic, including the repurposing of the slogan of "I can't breathe" for a song expressing opposition to animal agriculture, as well as arguing that coming out as LGBT is a selfish act as opposed to doing so as vegan, and stating that coming out as a vegan animal rights activist is "more special" than coming as a member of the LGBT community.
 Diekmeyer has also drawn criticism for comparing the animal agriculture industry to the Holocaust.
 In September 2020, she was criticized for saying she would no longer sign her organ donor card, "not [wanting] to donate [her] organs to meat eaters after [she] dies".